 Receivables from Ministry of National Development comprise of direct development grants receivable by NParks.
 These amounts are unsecured and interest-free, and are repayable on demand.

-Non-trade amounts due from other government agencies and Garden City Fund are unsecured and interest-free, and are repayable on demand.
+Non-trade amounts due from other government agencies, Garden City Fund and Gardens by the Bay are unsecured and interest-free, and are repayable on demand.

 10 Property, plant and equipment